Mikey Lopez: New York City FC

 On January 26, 2016, New York City FC announced the signing of Lopez.
 He made his debut on March 6, 2016, replacing Tony Taylor in the 69th minute of a 4–3 win over Chicago.
 Lopez was released by New York at the end of the 2017 season.

 San Antonio

 On January 26, 2018, Lopez signed with USL Championship side San Antonio FC for the 2018 season.

 Birmingham Legion

 On November 13, 2018, it was announced that Lopez would join Birmingham Legion ahead of their debut USL Championship season.
 He left Birmingham following their 2024 season.

 Portland Hearts of Pine

-On December 28, 2024, it was announced that Lopez would join Portland Hearts of Pine ahead of their debut USL League One season.
+On December 28, 2024, the Portland Hearts of Pine of USL League One announced that Lopez would join the club ahead of their inaugural season.
 He is the team's captain.
+He was named the league's Comeback Player of the Year for the 2025 season.
+He scored his first goal for the Hearts of Pine in a 3–2 comeback win over FC Naples July 3, 2026.

 International

 Lopez was born in Dallas to Mexican parents.
 Lopez was first called into the United States U20 national team in February 2013 and was a member of the squad that finished second at the 2013 CONCACAF U-20 Championship.